Tips to Speed Up the SSD Approval Process

 Another issue is that as many as 60 percent of initial disability claims are denied, causing extended wait times due to the lengthy appeals process that follows a denial.

-This high denial rate doesn’t just reflect the strictness of SSD criteria but also highlights the common mistakes made in the application process.
+This high denial rate doesn’t just reflect the strictness of SSD criteria and highlights the common mistakes made in the application process.
 Many claimants are unaware of how to present their medical evidence effectively or may not understand the SSA’s definition of disability, leading to incomplete or inadequate applications.

 Expedite Your SSD Claim: Tips for Faster Processing

-So what can you do to help ensure your claim is processed as quickly as possible?
+So, what can you do to help ensure your claim is processed quickly?

 Being proactive with your SSD claim is crucial.
 Start by organizing your medical evidence and any related documentation before you apply.
-This preparation can significantly cut down on the back-and-forth that often slows down the process.
+This preparation can significantly reduce the back-and-forth that often slows down the process.

-Having all the necessary documentation will improve your chances for a fast approval.
+Having all the necessary documentation will improve your chances of getting a fast approval.
 This means having medical records and other paperwork clearly outlining your condition and its effects on your ability to work.

-Ensure your medical records are thorough, up-to-date, and include detailed notes from your treating physicians.
+Ensure your medical records are thorough and up-to-date, and include detailed notes from your treating physicians.
 These documents should articulate not only your diagnosis but also how your condition impairs your daily activities and prevents you from working.

 Consulting with a Social Security Disability Expert in Terre Haute, IN

-Most experts agree it would also be beneficial to speak with a Social Security Disability lawyer about your case prior to filing.
-Doing so helps make sure all deadlines are met and your questions during the filing process are answered.
+Most experts agree it would also be beneficial to speak with a Social Security Disability lawyer about your case before filing.
+Doing so helps ensure all deadlines are met and your questions during the filing process are answered.

 At Newlin Disability, we have decades of combined experience helping disabled citizens get Social Security Disability benefits, and we are here to assist you as well.
 Call us to learn more about what our legal staff can do for you.